riceissa/issarice.com/wiki/malaria-notes.md

 land use as two reasons for reemergence of malaria (and not just any two reasons -- she mentions these two *first* as she explains the reemergence).

+Hay and Snow [writing](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0030473 "“The Malaria Atlas Project: Developing Global Maps of Malaria Risk”.") in 2006:

+> The distribution of populations exposed to the risk of P. falciparum and P.
+> vivax malaria is poorly understood at the global level.
+Considerable effort
+> as part of MAP is required to improve our basic maps of malaria transmission
+> intensity and help identify the global distribution of populations at risk of
+> malaria.
+This will involve assembling the largest-ever collection of PR data
+> and a significant parallel investment in establishing the required
+> environmental, population, and malaria vector data.

 # Malaria FAQs

 * [CDC's malaria FAQ](https://www.cdc.gov/Malaria/about/faqs.html)